 We are currently installing this sweet little transmitter:

 Like its big brother, the NV-40 at WVPS, the NV-5 is a very cool transmitter.
-I am a born sceptic, things like a touch screen displays tend to make me a little nervous, especially on a transmitter connected to a 350 feet tall steel tower right next to the transmitter building.
-That is the one major difference between WVPS and this site; at Mount Mansfield there are many things between the transmitter and antenna, this place, not so much.
+I am a born skeptic, things like touchscreen displays tend to make me a little nervous, especially on a transmitter connected to a 350 feet tall steel tower right next to the transmitter building.
+That is the one major difference between WVPS and this site; at Mount Mansfield there are many things between the transmitter and antenna, but in this place, not so much.
 Even so, Nautel makes a good product, so troubles are not expected.

-The ground strap, AC power, remote control and composite audio connections were all made with out difficulty.
-Result, new transmitter on the air:
+The ground strap, AC power, remote control, and composite audio connections were all made without difficulty.
+The result, new transmitter on the air: